chengxueming/php-html-generator/README.md

 >Run It
 ![generate html](https://raw.githubusercontent.com/chengxueming/php-html-generator/master/example/static/img/ListDiv.png)

+## 3. a html for edit a php array and post the data to your server
 ```php
     //if you have a tickek to geneartor a edit table and have a function to submit then content to clound server
     $ticket = [